T1taniumF0rge-Industries-Inc/Software/SECURITY.md

 # Security Policy

 ## Our Programs:
-All of our programs are carefully made and have been revised and scanned for **any types** of *sneaky viruses or script problems.* They are **100% trustable** and they are **completely safe.** As the programs are very *hardware intensive*, they may take some time to load.
+All of our programs hosted on this repository are carefully made and have been revised and scanned for **any types** of *sneaky viruses or script problems.* They are **mostly trustable** and for the most part **completely safe, exluding explicitely marked programs such as viruses/pranks and Windows Loaders.** As the programs are very *hardware intensive*, they may take some time to load.
 Please be patient!

 ## Supported Security versions: